AppView

 com.atproto.identity.resolveHandle

 Section titled “com.atproto.identity.resolveHandle”Resolves an atproto handle (hostname) to a DID.
-Does not necessarily bi-directionally verify against the the DID document.
+Does not necessarily bi-directionally verify against the DID document.

 com.atproto.identity.resolveIdentity